Dior: Dior

 Available references contradict themselves whether Christian Dior Parfums was established in 1947 or 1948.
-The Dior corporation lists the founding of Christian Dior Parfums as 1947, with the launch of its first perfume, Miss Dior.
-Dior revolutionized the perfumery industry with the launch of the highly popular Miss Dior parfum, which was named after Catherine Dior (Christian Dior's sister).
+The Dior company lists the founding of Christian Dior Parfums as 1947, with the launch of its first perfume, Miss Dior.
+Dior revolutionized the perfume industry with the launch of the highly popular Miss Dior parfum, which was named after Catherine Dior, Christian's sister.
 Christian Dior Ltd owned 25%, manager of Coty perfumes held 35%, and Boussac owned 40% of the perfume business, headed by Serge Heftler Louiche.
 Pierre Cardin was made head of the Dior workshop from 1947 until 1950.
-In 1948, a New York City Christian Dior Parfums branch was established—this could be the cause of establishment-date issue.
-The modern Dior corporation also notes that "a luxury ready-to-wear house is established in New York at the corner of 5th Avenue and 57th Street, the first of its kind," in 1948.
-In 1949, the "Diorama" perfume is released and by 1949, the New Look line alone made a profit FFr 12.7 million.
+In 1948, a Christian Dior Parfums branch in New York City was established—this could be the cause of the establishment-date issue.
+The modern Dior company also notes that "a luxury ready-to-wear house is established in New York at the corner of 5th Avenue and 57th Street, the first of its kind," in 1948.
+In 1949, the Diorama perfume was released and by 1949, the New Look line alone made a profit of FFr 12.7 million.

 Expansion, and death of Christian Dior

 Expansion from France began by the end of 1949 with the opening of a Christian Dior boutique in New York City.
 By the end of the year, Dior fashions made up 75% of Paris's fashion exports and 5% of France's total export revenue.

 In 1949, Douglas Cox from Melbourne, Australia, travelled to Paris to meet with Christian Dior to discuss the possibility of having Dior pieces made for the Australian market.
-Christian Dior and Douglas Cox signed a contract for Dior to produce original designs and for Douglas Cox to create them in his Flinders Lane workshop.
-A young Jill Walker, still in her mid teens, was one of the many workers for Douglas Cox, a couture label now in the headlines in Australian newspapers almost daily.
-Jill would go onto forming a couture legacy in Melbourne with popular labels such as Jinoel and Marti with husband Noel Kemelfield.
-The agreement between Dior and Douglas Cox really put Australian dressmaking on the global stage, yet ultimately the 60 Dior models proved to be too avant-garde for the conservative Australian taste.
-Douglas Cox was unable to continue the contract beyond the single 1949 season making these Dior-Cox couture pieces some of the most rare collectors items in Australian couture.
+Dior and Cox signed a contract for Dior to produce original designs and for Cox to create them in his Flinders Lane workshop.
+The agreement between Dior and Cox put Australian dressmaking on the global stage, yet ultimately the 60 Dior models proved to be too avant-garde for the conservative Australian taste.
+Douglas Cox was unable to continue the contract beyond the single 1949 season.

 In 1950, Jacques Rouët, the general manager of Dior Ltd, devised a licensing program to place the now-renowned name of "Christian Dior" visibly on a variety of luxury goods.
 It was placed first on neckties and soon was applied to hosiery, furs, hats, gloves, handbags, jewelry, lingerie, and scarves.
 Members of the French Chamber of Couture denounced it as a degrading action for the haute-couture image.
 Nevertheless, licensing became a profitable move and began a trend to continue "for decades to come", which all couture houses followed.